OMG I legit just made two dresses in two evenings and a day!

 NO!
 I designed, drafted AND made two dresses in two evenings and a day!
 To be honest, I didn’t think I’d be able to participate in the challenge because of the time constraints surrounding the project, but here’s to all the non-existent haters who thought I couldn’t do it!

-I knew it would be a tight squeeze, especially since I wasn’t with my sewing machine over the Christmas holidays and New Years and then having my boyfriend PROPOSE TO ME!
+I knew it would be a tight squeeze, especially since I wasn’t with my sewing machine over the Christmas holidays and New Years.
 I lost so much sewing time and by the time I was reunited with my machine, I only had five days to complete these dresses.

 Let the countdown begin.

 On Monday the stress of drafting the pattern for my day dress took its toll and so I refused to do anything that evening and just stayed in bed contemplating the impossibility of making two dresses in so little time.

 Do you guys believe in magic?
 Because I’m basically a magician now.

 I sucked it up and got drafting!
 I managed to put together the whole day dress, minus the zip and hem.
 Then I drafted the pattern for the overlay top in ten minutes.
 WHAT?!
 Ten minutes?!!
 Yes, ten minutes and in less than an hour I’d basically finished the top, save for the sleeves.
 Crazy…

 I already had an idea of what my day dress would look like, it had been etched in my brain for a while now and so choosing the right fabric came easy-ish, hence why I’d ordered it weeks beforehand.
 But the night dress, that one was a mystery.
 I had no preconceived idea of what it would be like.
 All I knew was that it would be black.